 Check out your current grades and attendance on POWER SCHOOL!!

 Three easy steps to check on up-to-date student performance:

-- Go to our school web site www.girard248.org Click on the Power School link - 3.
-Enter your user name and password (both parents and students will be given th
+- 1. Go to our school web site www.girard248.org - 2.
+Click on the Power School link - 3.
+Enter your user name and password (both parents and students will be given the password at enrollment)